 Where are lessons scheduled?

-All lessons are taught at the Survival Swimming WA pool in Balcatta, Perth WA.
+All lessons are taught at the Survival Swimming WA pool in Karrinyup, Perth WA.
 See the map on our contact page for the address and directions.

 How do I enrol?

 Please email us at email@example.com to arrange your lesson.